ClearC2/c2-semantic-release/README.md

 There shouldn't be any changes to `package.json` or `yarn.lock`(if you have a frozen lockfile).
 This just ensures that _if_ the build happens to update these files and the build passes, we will get those updates.

-If your project produces or changes other assets that you'd like to keep under version control set an `ASSETS` environment variable with the asset names.
+If your project produces or changes other assets that you'd like to keep under version control, set an `ASSETS` environment variable with the asset names.
 Ex:
 ```
 - run:
   command: yarn run semantic-release